 Korea - Land of the Morning Calm: Sanjo

-"If you want to learn Pansori, the first step is to make your voice very hoarse.
-And then you try to get a clear, beautiful sound from this hoarse voice." - Hwang Byungki.
-Pansori is an epic narrative song form which achieved popularity in the 18th and 19th centuries.
-Pansori is performed by a single vocalist armed with a fan and handkerchief for dramatic purposes, accompanied by a single barrel drum, and spurred on by occasional shouts of encouragement from the audience.
-This is part 1 of a presentation featuring the Pansori called Chunhyangga (Song of Chunhyang), a tale of corruption, imprisonment, and love.
+"If you want to learn pansori, the first step is to make your voice very hoarse, and then try to get a clear, beautiful sound from that hoarse voice." - Hwang Byungki.
+Pansori is an epic narrative form that enjoyed great popularity in the 18th and 19th centuries Pansori is performed by a soloist armed with a fan and a handkerchief for dramatic purposes, accompanied by a single drum and inspired by occasional cheers from the audience.
+This is part 1 of a presentation with the Pansori Chunhyangga (Song of Chunhyang), a story of corruption, imprisonment and love.

 Playlist: